 The Best Gymnastics Mats Buying Guide

-Here is a quick guide to some of the best gymnastics mats most used by competitive gyms that are also practical for home gymnastics mats.
-Scroll below the buying guide to see more in-depth explanations of the different types of gymnastics mats for home.
+Here is a quick guide to some of the best tumbling mats most used by competitive gyms that are also practical for home gymnastics mats.
+Scroll on to see more in-depth explanations of the different types of gymnastics mats for home.

 A folding gymnastics mat, is also called a folded mat or panel mat.
 It is generally the most popular type of mats at gyms.